syncfusion-content/blazor-docs/blazor/diagram-component/interaction.md

     //Event to notify while creating the connection between the nodes in the diagram. private void OnConnectionChanging(ConnectionChangingEventArgs args)
     {
-        //sets true to cancel the element's resizing args.Cancel = true;
+        //Sets true to cancel the element's resizing. args.Cancel = true;
     }
     //Event to notify once created the connection between the nodes in the diagram.